 Yet as your small business grows, you might find yourself, as I did, venturing into international waters to negotiate with overseas suppliers, manufacturers, and shipping partners.

 This adds a new level of complexity to your negotiations that goes far beyond differing negotiation styles.
 Working internationally, you’ll face important cultural differences that also affect how your negotiation tactics will work.
+A clear understanding of these differences will help your business growth.

 Some elements that will differ among cultures include views on such things as: